 Your knowledge of the traffic citations issued, and the laws that were violated, sends two clear messages to the claims adjuster:

-- You won’t accept any of his attempts to minimize the traffic infraction’s relevance in the collision, nor the citation’s weight in proving the fault of his insured.
+- You won’t accept attempts to downplay the citation’s relevance in the collision, nor the citation’s weight in proving who’s at fault

-- If the claim can’t be settled fairly, and it turns into a lawsuit, you’d call on the police officer to testify.
-The officer would testify that the on-scene investigation concluded that the defendant’s traffic violation was the exclusive cause of the accident.
+- If the claim turns into a lawsuit, you’d call on the police officer to testify that the at-fault driver’s traffic violation was the exclusive cause of the accident

 How Much is Your Injury Claim Worth?